We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Experiments

-We measure performance with three metrics: from most to least strict, exact match accuracy, 1-best accuracy, and 5-best accuracy.
+We measure performance with three metrics: from most to least strict, exact match, 1-best, and 5-best accuracy.
 Exact match accuracy measures for how many masked words each token of the word is predicted correctly, divided by the test set size.
-The 1-best accuracy metric measures the total number of masked tokens filled correctly (by the top probability prediction) divided by the total number of masked tokens in the test set.
+1-best accuracy measures the total number of masked tokens filled correctly (by the top probability prediction) divided by the total number of masked tokens in the test set.
 Similarly, 5-best accuracy measures the total number of masked tokens whose top five predictions include the correct answer, divided by the total number of masked tokens in the test set.
-The 1-best accuracy metric provides the best summary of the results; we include results using the other two metrics in the appendix.
+The 1-best accuracy metric provides the best summary of the results \cref{full-1best}; we include results using the other two metrics in Tables~\ref{full-em} and \ref{full-5best}.